GuanceCloud/guance-docs/docs/en/billing/billing-method/index.md

 ### APM Traces {#trace}

 The number of traces in the uploaded link data is statistically counted.
-In general, if the `trace_id` of the span data is the same, these spans will be classified under one trace（per million traces / days）.
+In general, if the `trace_id` of the span data is the same, these spans will be classified under one trace（per million traces / day）.

 <font color=coral>**When settled in RMB**: </font>